 This is a local scheme to Camden which came into force on 8 December 2015.

-This requirement applies to other HMOs not covered by mandatory licensing.
-It applies to any property occupied by 3 or more people forming 2 or more households, including flats in multiple occupation in purpose built blocks of flats.
+Additional licensing applies to other HMOs not covered by mandatory licensing.
+It applies to any property occupied by 3 or more people forming 2 or more households.

-It also applied to buildings converted into self-contained flats that do not meet the standards of the Building Regulations 1991 (or later) and 50 percent or more of the building is rented.
+It also applies to buildings converted into self-contained flats that do not meet the standards of the Building Regulations 1991 (or later) and 50 percent or more of the building is rented.

 It is an offence to operate a licensable HMO without a licence.